massimo-nocentini/microkanrenst/docs/_sources/goals.rst.txt

      value: `var` | `Object`

-  My subclasses have the responsibility to encode combinations of arbitrary goals and, consequently, shouldn't be stateful with respect to a logical computation.
-It follows that their sole instance variables have to related to goal construction.
+  My subclasses have the responsibility to encode combinations of arbitrary goals.
+In a pure world, they shouldn't be stateful with respect to a logical computation.
+In reality, and more important to build visualizations, we will see that some of them keep references to logic objects, variables in particular.

   .. warning::

-    Any reference to external objects beyond this scope should be prohibited.
+    Although some goals are stateful, their state is related to a computation branch and modified according to the exploration process that looks for substitutions.
+For any side process that inspects a particular aspect, a copy of the goal has to be made.

-  To be polymorphic with me, the :ref:`onState-message-label` has to be implemented, as my subclasses have to; as the reader will understand following the referenced doc, it is the main message to respond to in order to get into a logic computation.
+  To be polymorphic with me, the :ref:`onState-message-label` has to be implemented, as my subclasses have to; moreover, the reader will understand during the reading of this doc that it is the main message to respond to to drop into a logic computation.

 Failed